 In Upper Pisang, which we visit on Day 4 of the trek, there is the long Tibetan Buddhist Prayer Wheel Wall.
 This is an oft-photographed site along the trek.
 It consists of a line of hand-carved cylindrical copper wheels that you roll with your hand.

-On our second day of acclimatisation in the town of Manang we recommend a visit to the Himalayan Rescue Association clinic.
+On our second day of acclimatisation in the town of Manang, we recommend a visit to the Himalayan Rescue Association clinic.
 Established in 1981, the clinic seeks to protect trekkers in the Annapurna region through both education and emergency assistance.
 You can also learn about the 2014 snowstorm disaster and what was done to assist trekkers during that fateful time.

 A suspension bridge near Kagbeni

-After the trek we visit the mediaeval riverside village of Kagbeni.
+After the trek, we visit the medieval riverside village of Kagbeni.
 Here one finds the Kag Chode Thupten Samphel Ling Gompa, which means Monastery of the Place to Stop and Develop Concentration on the Teachings of Lord Buddha.
 The monastery was founded in the fifteenth century and is still in use today.
 It's painted a striking orange and has a desolate mountain dropping scree at its feet as a neighbour.

 Prayer flags